ergoplatform/ergodocs/docs/dev/Integration/guide.md

 System.out.println(json.toString());
 ```

-And then, send this `JSON` via a POST request to the public Explorer.
+And then send this `JSON` via a POST request to the public Explorer.

 ```
 https://api.ergoplatform.com/api/v0/transactions/send*